 About NOS

 As the largest news organization of the Netherlands, the NOS offers reliable, independent round-the-clock reporting on news, current affairs, sports and national and international events.
 The NOS does this within the framework of the Dutch public broadcasting system and through a wide array of platforms: television, radio, online (www.nos.nl), mobile apps, teletext, smart tv’s, game consoles, narrow-casting and social networks.
-All of this makes the NOS the premier source of information in the Netherlands.
+All of this makes the NOS the premier and most trusted source of information in the Netherlands.

 Organization